 Equipment For Survival

-I should highlight that you should put a priority on your survival on any outdoor trip.
-It doesn’t matter if you are doing it for fun; just make sure that you can complete the trip safe and sound.
+When going on hikes, survival should be top of mind.
+It doesn't matter if you are doing it for fun; just make sure that you can complete the trip safe and sound.

 Your safety should never be out of the picture in hiking.
 Even a meticulously planned hike can turn into shambles because of an injury, accident, or bad weather.